Learning to Optimize: A Primer and A Benchmark: Introduction

 where $w_1,\dots,w_T$ are the weights and $f$ represents an optimizee from an ensemble $\cT$ of optimizees that represent the target task distribution.
 Note that the parameter $\phi$ determines the objective value through determining the iterates $\x_t$.
 L2O solves the training problem \cref{eq:l2o_obj} for a desirable $\phi$ and the update rule $g(\z_t, \phi)$.

 In practice, the choices of $w_t$ vary by case and depend on empirical settings.
 For example, many L2O models for sparse coding unroll to a fixed length $T$ for all optimizees, and then only minimize the step-$T$ functional value \cite{zhou2018sc2net,heaton2020safeguarded}, i.e., $w_T = 1$ and $w_1=\cdots=w_{T-1} = 0$.
-Paper \cite{andrychowicz2016learning}, on the other hand, assigns nonzero $w_t$ values and report more efficient Backpropagation Through Time (BPTT).
+The work in \cite{andrychowicz2016learning}, on the other hand, assigns nonzero $w_t$ values and report more efficient Backpropagation Through Time (BPTT).

 In L2O, one specifies the architecture of optimizer, which consists of both learnable components $\phi$ and fixed components.
 We address both of them in this paper.
 The update rule $g$ is often parameterized by multi-layer neural networks or recurrent neural networks.
 In theory, neural networks are universal approximators, so L2O may discover completely new, optimal update rules without referring to any existing updates.
 Since this kind of L2O architecture does not need a model, we refer to it as \textit{model-free} L2O.